 Published on Brock University (http://brocku.ca)

-Solidarity Experiences Abroad is a Brock program organized by Campus Ministries in partnership with International Services, which provides international experiences in social justice, culture, spirituality and community development projects.
-It aims to provide students with an opportunity to experience hands-on solidarity at a new level.
-Not only are students placed outside of their comfort zones, helping and working in developing countries, but students also explore the culture and history of the country.
+Solidarity Experiences Abroad Program is a social justice program organized by Campus Ministries in partnership with SEA Brock Club, which provides short term international experiential learning in social justice, cultural exposure, community development projects and potential exploration of spirituality through projects and hands-on solidarity.
+All of this trying to connect career goals of participants with social justice.
+Aims to provide students with an opportunity to experience hands-on solidarity at a new level.
+Not only are students placed outside of their comfort zones, helping and working in sustainable projects in developing countries , but students also explore the culture and history of the country.
 As well, students connect and interact with local university students, professors and local residents.
-The final objective of this program is to encourage students to explore and challenge their personal beliefs and mindsets.
-The trips give students the opportunity of incorporating the valuable skills participants learned on their trips leads into their daily lives and future careers.
+Also, the SEA program is to encourage students to explore and develop critical thinking.
+The trips give students the opportunity of incorporating the valuable skills participants learned at Brock University on their trips which many times leads into their daily lives in Canada and future careers.

 The cost of the trip differs according to the program length.
-The two week programs to South America cost $2,890; the program to South Africa costs $3,500; and the four week program to South America costs $4,900.
-The cost for the Reading Week programs is to be determined.
-These prices are subject to change.
-Prices are all inclusive, covering airfare, accommodation, meals, transportation, and insurance.
+The two week programs to South America cost from $2,996 to $3,300; the program to South Africa costs $4,099; and the four week program to South America costs $4,900.
+The cost for the Reading Week programs are typically cheaper because of destinations, timing and length, however the exact price is yet to be determined based on airfare etc. These prices are subject to change.
+Prices are all inclusive, covering airfare, accommodation, meals, transportation, and travel insurance.
 Students should bring extra money for incidental expenses and local airport taxes.

 In the past, students have found many ways of raising money to go towards the cost of their trip.
 Some students have written letters and sought financial aid from their own community: groups, clubs, or churches.
 Students appeal to their family members, and hold their own fundraising events.
 If needed, letter templates for donation letters and PowerPoint presentations can be provided to help students with their fundraising efforts.

 Solidarity Experiences Abroad is open to all Brock students from any year, major or background.
-If you are not a Brock student, please contact SEA@brocku.ca to see if there are any openings available.
+Some Brock University faculty and staff members have accompanied the SEA programs, continuously are still more than welcome to join.
+If you are not a Brock student, faculty or staff members please contact SEA@brocku.ca to discuss opportunities to still travel with SEA.

 The trips usually allow between 20 and 35 students to register (depending on the program).
-Registration is based on a process of selection, determined by an essay and an interview with Campus Ministries.
+Registration is based on a process of selection, determined by an essay and an interview with the SEA Brock Club and Campus Ministries.

-Vaccinations are not required in order to participate in the program.
+Vaccinations are not required in order to participate in the SEA Program.
 However, it is mandatory that students make an appointment with their doctors or a travel clinic to discuss recommended vaccinations for their destination.
-Ultimately students should make a decision with their doctor to determine whether it is necessary for them to receive certain vaccinations.
+Ultimately students should make a decision with their doctor to determine whether it is necessary or convenient for them to receive certain vaccinations.

 In the event of cancellation, you will not be reimbursed the $500 registration deposit and there may be additional penalties which may not allow you to be reimbursed for the full cost of the trip.
 Travel insurance is included in the price of the program which will cover any emergency cancellations due to illness, injury, death, or death of a family member.
 Cancellation due to the reoccurrence of a personal, pre-existing medical condition may not be accepted.